Racism on the Road and Into the Next Generation

 It will guide you as you listen (or read) along.

-Brenda performs a children’s song in Japanese and is told to stop using “demonic language” and is called “a witch.”
-She is told by a producer that he is disappointed she isn’t a “real” Japanese.
-Unfortunately, the bias and ignorance Brenda encounters on the road is also visited on the next generation as Brenda learns that her son is mistaken for another Japanese American student who looks completely different from her son.
+Brenda performs a song in Japanese and is told to stop using “demonic language” and is called “a witch.”
+Unfortunately, bias and ignorance is also visited on the next generation when her son is mistaken for another Japanese American student.

 - Why do some people approach differences with curiosity and respect and others react with ignorance and hate?

 - What would you do in Brenda’s place if you had been confronted with similar statements and actions?
 Have you experiences similar slights and biases?

 - Brenda is disappointed that her son is experiencing similar prejudices and invisibility?
 Do you think race relations are improving or getting worse?
 Why or why not?